ll629/INFO5901/documents/syllabus/syllabus.md

 sources that can help you overcome the challenges.
 The teaching staff will do their best to help you identify these sources.

 ## Grades

-Your grade for INFO 5900 is assigned by your project's client (1 credit).
-Your grade for INFO 5901 is assigned by the instructor (2 credits).

 ## Scale